ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

         assert get_report_colors('other') == ["red", "blue", "green"]

-Or, if the function is a bit more complex, you split the case in different tests:
+Or, if a method is a bit more complex, you can split the case in different tests:

 .. code:: python